 How Much Does an Epoxy Garage Floor Cost?

-If you’re tired of the plain concrete flooring in your garage, you may be interested in long-lasting epoxy flooring.
+Homeowners who are tired of the plain concrete flooring in their garages may be interested in long-lasting epoxy flooring.
 Epoxy is a rugged and durable finish that will transform dull garage flooring into a gleaming surface.
-According to HomeAdvisor, epoxy garage floor costs range from $1,447 to $3,006, with the national average at $2,227.
+According to Angi and HomeAdvisor, epoxy garage floor costs range from $1,595 to $3,337, with the national average at $2,441.
 An epoxy floor is tough and resistant to oil, grease, and chemicals while protecting against scuffs and scrapes.
 This garage floor coating comes in a variety of colors and blends of decorative flakes.
 Epoxy is also available in metallic hues and customizable colors.

 Epoxy flooring is made of a thermosetting epoxide resin and a polyamine hardener.
 When the two items are mixed, it creates a chemical reaction that begins the curing process.
 The chemical reaction creates a stable and durable layer while sealing and protecting the surface to which it’s applied.